Hosted by: SIT India: Public Health, Gender, and Community Action

 Independent Study Project

-Credit and Grade Translation - SIT India: Public Health, Policy Advocacy, and Community
+Credit and Grade Translation - SIT India: Public Health, Gender, and Community Action

 Students live with a homestay family in New Delhi for approximately nine weeks.
 Carefully selected families are typically middle class and of various sizes and religious backgrounds.
 A majority of host families have multiple generations living under one roof and are typically located in residential neighborhoods where transportation, shopping, and Internet resources are easily accessible.
 Some of the students opting for rural workshops have an opportunity to live for a few days with local communities in the remote villages of the Udaipur district in Rajasthan.
 Other accommodations include hostels, guesthouses, or small hotels.

 A full description of the program costs and bill procedures is described in the budget sheets.
-Please click here for Budget Sheet (Spring, Fall).
+Please click here for Budget Sheet (Spring

 Students are eligible to carry existing financial aid and scholarships on Emory-approved study abroad programs.
 Students may also be eligible to apply for the following scholarships: the Gilman Scholarship, the NSEP Boren Scholarship, Diversity Abroad (scholarships for under-represented students) and others.
 For more information, please see the Financial Aid section